-Because probate is time-consuming, potentially expensive and public, avoiding probate is a common estate planning goal.
-A living trust (also referred to as a revocable trust, declaration of trust or inter vivos (during one’s lifetime trust) acts as a will substitute, providing instructions for the management of your assets, either during your life if you’ve funded the trust, or on your death.
+Because probate is time-consuming, potentially expensive, and public, avoiding probate is a common estate planning goal.
+A living trust (also referred to as a revocable trust, declaration of trust, or inter vivos (during one’s lifetime trust) acts as a will substitute, providing instructions for the management of your assets, either during your life if you’ve funded the trust, or on your death.
 You’ll still also need to have a short will, often referred to as a “pour over” will.

 How does a living trust work?

 Essentially, you retain the same control you had before you established the trust.
-Whether or not you serve as trustee, you retain the right to revoke the trust and appoint and remove trustees.
+Whether or not you serve as a trustee, you retain the right to revoke the trust and appoint and remove trustees.
 If you name a professional trustee to manage trust assets, you can require the trustee to consult with you before buying or selling assets.
 The trust doesn’t need to file an income tax return until after you die.
 Instead, you pay the tax on any income the trust earns as if you had never created the trust.

 A living trust offers additional benefits:

 First, your assets aren’t exposed to public records.
 Besides keeping your affairs private, this makes it more difficult for anyone to challenge the disposition of your estate.

 Second, a living trust can serve as a vehicle for managing your financial assets if you become mentally incapacitated or disabled.
 A properly drawn living trust avoids potentially embarrassing guardianship proceedings and related costs, and it offers greater protection and control than a durable power of attorney because the trustee can manage trust assets for your benefit.